New York City Hit & Run Accident LawyerClick For Your Free Consulation

 But what happens when the at-fault driver leaves the scene before you can call the police?
 Are you responsible for damages caused by a hit-and-run driver?

-Our New York City hit-and-run accidents lawyer works with clients to get them the compensation they deserve after a hit-and-run crash.
+Our New York City hit-and-run accident lawyer works with clients to get them the compensation they deserve after a hit-and-run crash.

-The lawyers of the Law Offices of Jay S. Knispel, LLC have over 25 years of experience handling personal injury cases.
-Contact our office now to schedule a free consultation with a New York City personal injury attorney.
+At Law Offices of Jay S. Knispel Personal Injury Lawyers, we have over 25 years of experience handling personal injury cases.
+Contact our office now at (212) 564-2800 and schedule a free consultation with a New York City personal injury attorney.

 Personal injury cases can be complicated.
 Your options for recovering compensation for damages after a hit-and-run accident could be limited.
 Seeking legal advice from experienced New York City car accident lawyers is a wise way to protect your best interests.

-At the Law Offices of Jay S. Knispel, LLC, we are passionate about fighting for accident victims’ rights.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we are passionate about fighting for accident victims’ rights.
 Over the past 25 years, we have earned a reputation as aggressive legal advocates for our clients.
 Our attorney has earned lifetime memberships in the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, which are exclusive membership organizations limited to attorneys who have recovered six-figure settlements and judgments for their clients.

 When you hire our legal team, you can expect us to: